penk/Kakuhomaru-bridge/README.md

 Edges: 2
 ```

-For reference, I ordered the PCB from JLCPCB: a batch of 5pcs cost approximately $40.
-This information should help you estimate the budget for your own build.
+For reference, ordering 5pcs from JLCPCB cost approximately $40.
+This should help you budget for your build.

 ## Assembly Instructions

-- Step 1: Glue the Piezoelectric Rods
+- Step 1: Attach the Piezoelectric Rods

-    Carefully slice open the heat shrink of the under-saddle pickup with a utility knife to retrieve the piezoelectric ceramics.
+    Carefully slice open the heat shrink tubing of the under-saddle pickup with a utility knife to retrieve the piezoelectric ceramics.
 Position the ceramics with the positive end towards the G string (bass side) and the marked negative end towards the E string (treble side).
 Fix them in place on the PCB using a tiny drop of CA glue at each end.

     ![](./images/kakuhomaru-step-1.jpg)

 - Step 2: Solder the Shielded Cable & Insert the Conductive Foam

     Strip back a small portion of the shielded cable to expose the central positive wire.
 Solder this wire to the positive through-hole on the PCB.
 Attach the braided mesh, which acts as the negative wire, to the `GND` (ground) through-hole.
-Then, insert conductive foam into the 8 castellated holes, using approximately 5mm cubic pieces.
+Then, insert conductive foam into the eight castellated holes, using approximately 5mm cubic pieces.

     ![](./images/kakuhomaru-step-2.jpg)